Online course details

 **If you have a minimum of IELTS level 4.5, you can study our Certificate of Credit in English for Academic Purposes, which we will accept as evidence that you are able to perform at a suitable level of IELTS 6.0.
 We will also accept the Certificate of Credit as evidence that you can perform at GCSE level.

-If you have completed CIMA’s Strategic Level modules (E3/P3/F3) - or partially completed them - you will be eligible for exemptions.
-Contact us for more information.
+If you have already completed CIMA’s Strategic Level modules (E3/P3/F3) – or partially completed them – you will be eligible for module exemptions on the BSc (Hons) Management Accounting (top up).

 | ||Per 20 credits||Modules||Cost|